 Private loans have various respective eligibility requirements and not all are the same, so be sure to do diligent and relevant research when searching for a private loan.

-Please note that loans are currently available for all programs except the Certificate, DMin, and ThM Modular programs.
+Please note that loans are currently available for all programs except the Certificate, DMin, and MAC programs.

 Changes in Enrollment Status

 Changes in your enrollment status can directly impact your eligibility for loans, since students must be at least half-time status in order to be eligible for a government loan.
 If you have applied for a private loan, be sure to check with the lender to understand their loan eligibility guidelines.